Bernard Tomic: 2022: First match win since 2021 Wimbledon qualifying

-2023: Top 400 return
+2023–2025: Top 175 return

-After losing in the final of a Futures tournament in Doha, Tomic qualified for Monterrey.
+In 2023, after losing in the final of a Futures tournament in Doha, Tomic qualified for the Monterrey Challenger.
 There, he reached his first Challenger quarterfinal since 2018 after defeating Juan Pablo Ficovich and upsetting second seed Emilio Gómez while saving two match points.
-He will play Mitchell Krueger in the quarterfinals.
+He eventually lost to Mitchell Krueger in the quarterfinals, losing 6–4 in the first set before retiring a break down in the second.
+He returned to top 300, for the first time in nearly two years, with a title at the M15 Futures tournament in Las Vegas where he beat Thai-Son Kwiatkowski in the final.

 National representation

 Davis Cup (17–4)

-Tomic made his Davis Cup debut for Australia in Melbourne against Chinese Taipei in 2010 at the age of 17 years and 135 days, the youngest ever player for Australia.
+Tomic made his Davis Cup debut for Australia in Melbourne against Chinese Taipei in 2010 at the age of 17 years and 135 days, the youngest-ever player for Australia.
 In the first rubber of the tie Tomic defeated Yang Tsung-hua.
 In the fifth rubber he picked up another victory over Lee Hsin-han.

 Tomic was called back into the team in July 2011 for the tie against China.
 Following a shock loss in the first match, Tomic drew Australia level in the second rubber of the tie against Zhang Ze.
 Tomic's reverse singles match was cancelled due to Australia winning the tie 3–1.
-In September 2011 at the Davis Cup World Group Playoffs Tomic pulled off the biggest scalp of his Davis Cup career by defeating world number 19 Stanislas Wawrinka in four sets.
+In September 2011 at the Davis Cup World Group Playoffs Tomic pulled off the biggest scalp of his Davis Cup career by defeating world No. 19, Stanislas Wawrinka, in four sets.
 In the reverse rubber, Tomic faced his childhood hero Roger Federer, losing in four sets.

 Prior to the commencement of the 2012 ATP season, Tomic and Lleyton Hewitt both committed to the Davis Cup team for all ties in a bid to re-enter the world group.
 In the second rubber of the first zonal tie against China, Tomic was victorious against Wu Di.
-In the second zonal tie of 2012, he recorded two straight sets victories in a 5–0 rout of South Korea.
+In the second zonal tie of 2012, he recorded two straight-sets victories in a 5–0 rout of South Korea.
 In the 2012 Davis Cup World Group Playoffs, Tomic was victorious in his first rubber against Cedrik-Marcel Stebe in four sets but fell to Florian Mayer in straight sets which would see Australia lose to Germany 3–2 overall.